 This FAQ was last updated 22 June 2020.

-In November 2019, ASIC amended ASIC Class Order [CO 14/443] to defer the first reporting date to identify the holdings of a superannuation fund to 31 December 2020 because the regulations setting out the required disclosures had not yet been made.
+ASIC has amended ASIC Class Order [CO 14/443] Deferral of choice product dashboard and portfolio holdings disclosure regimes to defer the first reporting date for portfolio holdings disclosure for one year to 31 December 2021 given that the regulations supporting the requirements are yet to be made.

 2B.
 Will ASIC be providing any relief from the requirement to hold an annual members’ meeting under section 29P of the Superannuation Industry (Supervision) Act 1993 (SIS Act)?